-- 1. The CSB's organization chart shall be consistent with the current board of directors and staff organization.
+- 1. CSB Organization: The CSB's organization chart shall be consistent with the current board of directors and staff organization.
 The organization chart shall include the local governing body or bodies that established the CSB and the board's committee structure. - 2.
-CSB bylaws shall be consistent with local government resolutions or ordinances establishing the CSB, board policies, and the CSB's organization chart and shall have been reviewed and revised within the last two years. - 3.
-An operating CSB with a name other than a Community Services Board shall attach to this contract copies of the resolutions or ordinances approving the CSB's new name that were adopted by the boards of supervisors or city councils (local governing bodies) that established the CSB.
-If the number of appointments made to the CSB by its local governing bodies has increased or decreased within the past 10 years, the CSB shall attach to this contract copies of the most recent resolutions or ordinances adopted by the local governing bodies that changed the number of appointments.
+Board Bylaws: Board of directors (BOD) bylaws shall be consistent with local government resolutions or ordinances establishing the CSB, board policies, and the CSB's organization chart and shall have been reviewed and revised in the last two years. - 3.
+CSB Name Change: If the name of an operating CSB changes, the CSB shall attach to this contract copies of the resolutions or ordinances approving the CSB's new name that were adopted by the boards of supervisors or city councils (local governing bodies) that established the CSB.
+If the number of appointments made to the CSB by its local governing bodies changes, the CSB shall attach to this contract copies of the resolutions or ordinances adopted by the local governing bodies that changed the number of appointments.

-An administrative policy CSB with a name other than a CSB that is not a local government department or that serves more than one city or county shall attach to this contract copies of the resolutions or ordinances approving the CSB's new name that were adopted by the boards of supervisors or city councils (local governing bodies) that established the CSB.
-If the number of appointments made to the CSB by its local governing bodies has increased or decreased within the past 10 years, the CSB shall attach to this contract copies of the most recent resolutions or ordinances adopted by the local governing bodies that changed the number of appointments.
+If the name of an administrative policy CSB that is not a local government department or that serves more than one city or county changes, the CSB shall attach to this contract copies of the resolutions or ordinances approving the CSB's new name that were adopted by the boards of supervisors or city councils (local governing bodies) that established the CSB.
+If the number of appointments made to the CSB by its local governing bodies changes, the CSB shall attach to this contract copies of the resolutions or ordinances adopted by the local governing bodies that changed the number of appointments.

-- 4. The board of directors and executive director shall develop a board member position description, including qualifications, duties and responsibilities, and time requirements that the CSB shall provide to local governments to assist them in board appointments. - 5.
-The executive director shall provide new board members with training on their legal, fiduciary, regulatory, policy, and programmatic powers and responsibilities and an overview of the performance contract within one month of their appointment.
+- 4. BOD Member Job Description: The BOD and executive director shall develop a board member position description, including qualifications, duties and responsibilities, and time requirements that the CSB shall provide to its local governing bodies to assist them in board appointments. - 5.
+BOD Member Training: The executive director shall provide new board members with training on their legal, fiduciary, regulatory, policy, and programmatic powers and responsibilities and an overview of the performance contract within one month of their appointment.
 New board members shall receive a board manual before their first board meeting with the information needed to be an effective board member. - 6.
-The board of directors shall adopt policies governing its operations, including boardstaff relationships and communications, local and state government relationships and communications, committee operations, attendance at board meetings, oversight and monitoring of CSB operations, quality improvement, conflict of interests, freedom of information, board member training, privacy, security, and employment and evaluation of and relationship with the executive director. - 7.
-The board shall adopt an annual meeting schedule to assist board member attendance. - 8.
-The board of directors shall comply with the Virginia Freedom of Information act in the conduct of its meetings, including provisions governing executive sessions or closed meetings, electronic communications, and notice of meetings.
+BOD Policies: The BOD shall adopt policies governing its operations, including board-staff relationships and communications, local and state government relationships and communications, committee operations, attendance at board meetings, oversight and monitoring of CSB operations, quality improvement, conflict of interests, freedom of information, board member training, privacy, security, and employment and evaluation of and relationship with the executive director. - 7.
+FOIA Compliance: The BOD shall comply with the Virginia Freedom of Information Act (FOIA) in the conduct of its meetings, including provisions governing executive sessions or closed meetings, electronic communications, and notice of meetings. - 8.
+BOD Meeting Schedule: The BOD shall adopt an annual meeting schedule to assist board member attendance.